libbyshoop/database-book/_sources/03TwoEntityShapes/AllInOne.rst

    INSERT INTO town VALUES ('as', 'Asgard', NULL, NULL, 'Home of Odin''s vault', 'Where magic and science are one in the same');

    CREATE TABLE creature (
-   creatureId          INTEGER      NOT NUll PRIMARY KEY, creatureName        VARCHAR(20), creatureType        VARCHAR(20), townId VARCHAR(3) REFERENCES town(townId)     -- foreign key
+   creatureId          INTEGER      NOT NULL PRIMARY KEY, creatureName        VARCHAR(20), creatureType        VARCHAR(20), townId VARCHAR(3) REFERENCES town(townId)     -- foreign key